-- 2.1 The Organization shall uphold the principles and rights at work as defined in the ILO Declaration on Fundamental Principles and Rights at Work (1998) based on the eight ILO Core Labour Conventions. - 2.1.1 The Organization^{} shall not use child labour. - 2.1.1.1 The Organization shall not employ workers below the age of 15, or below the minimum age as stated under national, or local laws or regulations, whichever age is higher, except as specified in 2.1.1.2. - 2.1.1.2 In countries where the national law^{} or regulations permit the employment of persons between the ages of 13 to 15 years in light work^{} such employment should not interfere with schooling nor, be harmful to their health or development.
-Notably, where children are subject to compulsory education laws^{}, they shall^{} work only outside of school hours during normal day-time working hours. - 2.1.1.3 No person under the age of 18 is employed in hazardous or heavy workexcept for the purpose of training within approved national laws and regulation. - 2.1.1.4 The Organization shall prohibit worst forms of child labour. - 2.1.2 The Organization^{} shall eliminate all forms of forced and compulsory labour. - 2.1.2.1 Employment relationships are voluntary and based on mutual consent, without threat of a penalty. - 2.1.2.2 There is no evidence of any practices indicative of forced or compulsory labour, including, but not limited to, the following: - Physical and sexual violence - Bonded labour - Withholding of wages /including payment of employment fees and or payment of deposit to commence employment - Restriction of mobility/movement - Retention of passport and identity documents - Threats of denunciation to the authorities. - 2.1.3 The Organization^{} shall^{} ensure that there is no discrimination in employment and occupation. - 2.1.3.1 Employment and occupation practices are non-discriminatory. - 2.1.4 The Organization shall respect freedom of association and the right to collective bargaining. - 2.1.4.1 Workersare able to establish or join worker organizationsof their own choosing. - 2.1.4.2 The Organization respects the rights of workers to engage in lawful activities related to forming, joining or assisting a workers' organization, or to refrain from doing the same; and will not discriminate or punish workers for exercising these rights. - 2.1.4.3 The Organization^{} negotiates with lawfully established workers' organizations^{} and/ or duly selected representatives in good faith^{} and with the best efforts to reach a collective bargaining^{} agreement. - 2.1.4.4 Collective bargaining agreements are implemented where they exist.
+- 2.1 The Organization shall uphold the principles and rights at work as defined in the ILO Declaration on Fundamental Principles and Rights at Work (1998) based on the eight ILO Core Labour Conventions. - 2.1.1 The Organizationshall not use child labour. - 2.1.1.1 The Organization shall not employ workers below the age of 15, except when he works directly under the sole responsibility of his parents or guardian, and his employment does not in any way interfere with his schooling. - 2.1.1.2 In the Philippines, any person between 15 and 18 years old maybe employed for such number of hours and such periods of the day as determined by the Secretary of Labor and Employment in appropriate regulations. - 2.1.1.3 No person under the age of 18 is employed in hazardous or deleterious in nature as determined by the Secretary of Labor and Employment. - 2.1.1.4 The Organization shall prohibit worst forms of child labour.

+Note: Children working in forests (such as collecting Non-Timber Forest Products) for themselves and for family are not considered as forced child labor.

+Verifiers: Employment contracts, meeting minutes, interviews with workers.

+- 2.1.2 The Organizationshall eliminate all forms of forced and compulsory labour. - 2.1.2.1 Employment relationships are voluntary and based on mutual consent, without threat of a penalty.

+Verifiers: Employment contracts, meeting minutes, interviews with workers.

+- 2.1.2.2 There is no evidence of any practice's indicative of forced or compulsory labour, including, but not limited to, the following: - · Physical and sexual violence - · Bonded labour - Withholding of wages /including payment of employment fees and or payment of deposit to commence employment - Restriction of mobility/movement - Retention of passport and identity documents - · Threats of denunciation to the authorities.

+Verifiers: Employment contracts/agreements, payroll, pay slip, meeting minutes, interviews with workers.

+- 2.1.3 The Organization shall ensure that there is no discrimination in employment and occupation. - 2.1.3.1 Employment and occupation practices are non-discriminatory.

+Note: Special provisions are provided to female workers during pregnancy, prenatal period, and breast-feeding period.

+Verifiers: Nondiscriminatory policy provisions in organizational documents e.g. management plan, meeting minutes and decisions, interview with workers, interview with stakeholders.

+2.1.4 The Organization shall respect freedom of association and the right to collective bargaining.

+- 2.1.4.1 Workers are able to establish or join worker organizations of their own choosing. - 2.1.4.2 The Organizationrespects the rights of workers to engage in lawful activities related to forming, joining or assisting a workers' organization, or to refrain from doing the same; and will not discriminate or punish workers for exercising these rights. - 2.1.4.3 The Organization negotiates with lawfully established workers' organizationsand/ or duly selected representatives in good faithand with the best efforts to reach a collective bargaining agreement. - 2.1.4.4 Collective bargaining agreements are implemented where they exist.

+Verifiers: Agreement, salary sheet, payment receipts, interview with workers.

-2.2 The Organization shall promote gender equality in employment practices, training opportunities, awarding of contracts, processes of engagement and management activities.
+- 2.2 The Organization shall promote gender equality in employment practices, training opportunities, awarding of contracts, processes of engagement and management activities. - 2.2.1 Systems are implemented that promote gender equality and prevent gender discrimination in employment practices, training opportunities, awarding of contracts, processes of engagement and management activities.